Noorts/Slate/README.md

 </p>

 ## Info
-Slate is my portfolio site.
-The second version of my portfolio is now live over on [https://noorts.me](https://noorts.me).
+Slate used to be my portfolio site.
+The second version of my portfolio was live over on https://noorts.me.
+I took it down on Sat 16/04/2022.
 An [Angular](https://angular.io/) frontend and a [Strapi](https://strapi.io/) CMS were used to build it.

 ## Roadmap
 * Add image functionality to project cards